zWolfrost/spotify-dlp/README.md

 [![GitHub license](https://img.shields.io/github/license/zWolfrost/spotify-dlp)](LICENSE)

 Command line downloader for spotify tracks, playlists, albums and top artists songs.
-It works by taking the metadata out of these items using the Spotify API and searching them up on YouTube Music.
+It works by taking the metadata out of these items using the Spotify API and searching them up on YouTube.
 Then, it downloads the result by using yt-dlp.